deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 ## Cloud Storage buckets

-The Domain Registry platform uses [Cloud Storage](https://cloud.google.com/storage/) for bulk storage of large flat files that aren't suitable for Datastore.
+Nomulus uses [Cloud Storage](https://cloud.google.com/storage/) for bulk storage of large flat files that aren't suitable for Datastore.
 These files include backups, RDE exports, Datastore snapshots (for ingestion into BigQuery), and reports.
 Each bucket name must be unique across all of Google Cloud Storage, so we use the common recommended pattern of prefixing all buckets with the name of the App Engine app (which is itself globally unique).
 Most of the bucket names are configurable, but the defaults are as follows, with PROJECT standing in as a placeholder for the App Engine app name:

 *   `PROJECT-billing` -- Monthly invoice files for each registrar.
 *   `PROJECT-commits` -- Daily exports of commit logs that are needed for